-- 1. The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - 2.
+- 1. The denial or limited authorization of a requested service, including determinations based on the type or level of service, meeting criteria for access to SMHS, appropriateness, setting, or effectiveness of a covered benefit; - 2.
 The reduction, suspension, or termination of a previously authorized service; - 3.
 The denial, in whole or in part, of payment for a service; - 4.
 The failure to provide services in a timely manner; - 5.
-The failure to act within the required timeframes for standard resolution of grievances and appeals; or

-6. The denial of a beneficiary's request to dispute financial liability.
+The failure to act within the required timeframes for standard resolution of grievances and appeals; or - 6.
+The denial of a beneficiary's request to dispute financial liability.